alexeysp11/delivery-service-csharp/docs/frontend/kitchenclient.md

 Read this in other languages: [English](kitchenclient.md), [Russian/Русский](kitchenclient.ru.md).

-`kitchenclient` is a kitchen client application
+`kitchenclient` is a client-side application that is used by restaurant staff to manage food preparation and order fulfillment.

 ## Requirements and description of the system